FAQ: Academic Advisors

 For all schools/colleges except A&S and CMCI, students can route the Credit/Course Approval for Non-Approved Education Abroad form to Admissions, their school/college and then Academic Advisor.

 For the Colleges of A&S and CMCI, students are not able to obtain any pre-approvals regarding credit transfer for non-approved education abroad programs (neither Admissions nor A&S/CMCI nor the A&S/CMCI departments).
-If students bring forms for non-approved education abroad, you will likely inform the student that you cannot sign the form.
+If students bring forms for non-approved education abroad, please inform the student that you cannot sign the form.
 You can refer them to the Non-Approved Programs information for A&S & CMCI students.
 Education Abroad staff cannot sign these forms either.
 Once students fill out the brief online registration for their non-approved program, they can print out a form letter that the student can submit it to their program.
 This form is a proven acceptable substitute for any form that requires a signature.

 The grading policy depends on the type of program.
 See below.

 Pass/Fail: For all other programs, grades abroad are converted to pass, no credit, or fail grades.
 The CU Boulder transcript will contain the name of the study abroad program and total credits passed/earned.
 Regardless of the grade earned, the official CU GPA will not be impacted.
 Based on a conversion formula developed by the Study Abroad Committee, the converted grades are generally defined as the following.
 Students' handbooks contain additional details about exact conversions if the program abroad does not use an A-F grading scale.